 Gotham (2000) by Hoefler & Frere-Jones

-Gotham (2000) by Hoefler & Frere-Jones was inspired by Manhattan’s Port Authority Bus Terminal signs and lettering, and famously used by President Obama for his Presidential campaign materials.
-It’s considered one of the most successful typefaces of the 21st century.
+Gotham (2000) by Hoefler & Frere-Jones was inspired by lettering on a Port Authority Bus Terminal sign in New York, and famously used by President Obama for his Presidential campaign graphics.
+In January 2011, The Museum of Modern Art announced that it was acquiring 23 typefaces, including Gotham.
+As part of MoMA’s exhibition Standard Deviations: Types and Families in Contemporary Design, Gotham was described as “one of the most successful typefaces of the early twenty-first century.”

 Ben Visser on Interactive Design and the Bygone-Era of Flash